-Declaration of Intent to Complete
+Declaration of Intent to Complete:

-Students applying to a Dietetic Internship prior to completing all of the DPD coursework will be supplied with a form entitled, "Intent to Complete DPD", which lists any remaining DPD coursework - during the time between sending the DI application and entering the internship - and is signed by the DPD Director and the student.
+Students applying to a DI prior to completing all of the DPD coursework will be supplied with a form entitled, "Intent to Complete DPD", which lists any remaining DPND coursework - during the time between sending the DI application and entering the internship - and is signed by the DPND Director and the student.
+Refer to the Verification Statement Policy which follows.